-Where there is a requirement for chemicals to be used, the correct storage, handling facilities and control measures (including the required personal protective equipment) must be in place.
-The use of any hazardous substance shuold be subject to a risk assessment in accordance with the Control of Substances Hazardous to Health (CoSHH) Regulations 2002 and appropriate procedures for the use of the substance(s) and disposal arrangements for waste and/or obsolete material should be in place before any work in undertaken.
-All staff and students who are required to handle chemicals should have been provided with adequate information, training and supervision to allow them to work safely and special arrangements for vulnerable workers (e.g. young people, pregnant women etc.) should have been considered.
+Where there is a requirement for chemicals to be used, the correct storage, handling facilities and control measures (including the required personal protective equipment) must be put in place.
+The use of any hazardous substance should be subject to a risk assessment in accordance with the Control of Substances Hazardous to Health (CoSHH) Regulations 2002 and appropriate procedures for the use of the substance(s) and disposal arrangements for waste and/or obsolete material should be in place before any work in undertaken.
+All staff and students who are required to handle chemicals should have been provided with adequate information, training and supervision to allow them to work safely and special arrangements for vulnerable individuals (e.g. young people, pregnant women etc.) should also have been considered.

 The management of chemicals and related equipment is controlled by a series of regulations and licensing agreement all of which must be complied with if we are to work safely and within the law.
 A summary of each of the key regulations is included below for convenience.

 To help University staff and students identify and control the risks associated with hazardous substances in the workplace we have developed a series of guidance notes and other supporting documents including risk assessment templates, toolbox talks and other resources which can be accessed using the links in the sidebar.

 Control of Substances Hazardous to Health Regulations 2002 (CoSHH)

 The CoSHH regulations form the cornerstone of chemical safety regulations in the UK.
 Like most health and safety legislation, prior risk assessment is the key to compliance with the regulations.
 The regulations place an emphasis on identifying the hazards associated with chemicals and taking steps to reduce the likelihood of people being exposed to them in accordance with a hierarchy of risk control.
 The regulations are supported with an Approved Code of Practice (ACoP) and other guidance documents which are available from the HSE website: